Roscoe, Illinois: History

 Though settled in the 1830s, Roscoe was incorporated as a village in 1965.
 The village was named after Roscoe Township.
 Harlem-Roscoe Fire Department Station Three, located at 13974 Willowbrook Rd, was hit by an EF-1 tornado on May 22, 2011.
 Path length was 1 mile long and 50 yards wide, no injuries were reported.
+In 1837, the village of Highlander was renamed Roscoe, highlighting a rocky river ford across the Rock River in the village.
+In the same year, Roscoe established its first post office, with Daniel Shaw Haight as the first postmaster.
+In 1840, the first weekly newspaper began circulation.
+In 1847, Roscoe Female Seminary – today Rockford University – was founded.
+On January 3, 1852, Roscoe was officially chartered as a city; a year later the long-running "Forest City" nickname first appeared, used by the New York Tribune.
+Also in 1852, the Galena and Chicago Union Railroad connected Roscoe to Chicago by railroad.

 Geography

 Roscoe has a total area of 10.435 sqmi, of which 10.36 sqmi (or 99.28%) is land and 0.075 sqmi (or 0.72%) is water.